Beginning Teacher Assistance Program (BTAP) Year 1

 • competency-based programming

-Beginning Teacher Assistance Program meets Missouri's BTAP certification requirements and emphasizes the following MTDS Competencies:
+Beginning Teacher Assistance Program Year 1 meets year one of Missouri's BTAP certification requirements and emphasizes the following MTDS Competencies:

 Creating culturally responsive relationships built on trust and mutual respect for all